sbyebss/sbyebss.github.io/_pages/about.md

 ### Recent updates

+- May 2023: The paper "Improved dimension dependence of a proximal algorithm for sampling" and "On a Class of Gibbs Sampling over Networks" get accepted by [COLT 2023](https://learningtheory.org/colt2023/)!

 - May 2023: The paper "Generating Synthetic Datasets by Interpolating along Generalized Geodesics" gets accepted by [UAI 2023](https://www.auai.org/uai2023/)!

 - Oct 2022: I am selected as the [Neurips 2022 Top Reviewer](https://neurips.cc/Conferences/2022/ProgramCommittee)!